By Nonso Nwagbo

 - He helped declare a national monument in the Pullman neighborhood, where he served as a community organizer years back.
 This act gave the south side a route to federal funds, benefits, and improvements.

-- He directed the Illinois Project Vote, a voter registration drive aimed at increasing black turnout in the 1992 election.
+- He directed the Illinois Project Vote, a voter registration drive to increase black turnout in the 1992 election.

 - He served three terms in the Illinois Senate between 1997 to 2004.Obama Library may help To Reshape the South Side.
 Obama’s presidential library is set to be built in Jackson Park.